FailAcademy/learning/wdp-vancouver/_slides/week-05/02-intro-to-esnext.md

 Try to change your ES.next code to ES5 using the [Babel online REPL](https://babeljs.io/repl/).

-_We'll also need to transpile our code when we use TypeScript with Angular later in the course._
+We can use Babel to transpile our code, allowing us to use the latest JavaScript features even if they aren't yet supported by browsers.

 ---